Doraneh

-Doraneh (درانه, also Romanized as Dorāneh; also known as Darneh, Darowneh, Darūneh, and Dowrāneh) is a village in Fazl Rural District, Zarrin Dasht District, Nahavand County, Hamadan Province, Iran.
-At the 2006 census, its population was 205, in 54 families.
+Doraneh (درانه) (Note: Also romanized as Dorāneh; also known as Darneh, Darowneh, Darūneh, and Dowrāneh) is a village in Fazl Rural District of Zarrin Dasht District in Nahavand County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 205 in 54 households.
+The following census in 2011 counted 195 people in 59 households.
+The 2016 census measured the population of the village as 228 people in 72 households.